TRANSPORT DECISION MAKING: THEORY AND PRACTICE

 The first part of the course presents an overview of the peculiarities of transport economics, the transport demand and supply functions and the public regulation policies of transport industry.
 Moreover, the most frequently used transport choice models are presented.

-Evaluation is based on two elements: ppt preparation and in-class presentation of the paper (70%) and ability to discuss the papers of the other students (30%).
-Only three grades are provided: failure; pass; pass with distinction.
+Evaluation is based on three elements: 1) contents of the literature review (70%); 2) ppt preparation and in-class presentation of the paper (20%) and 3) ability to discuss the papers of the other students (10%).

 Office hours: by appointment.